Things to Do Dominican Republic: Beaches, Hotels and Tips

 Best time to visit the Dominican Republic

-The best time to visit the Dominican Republic is between December and April, when the weather is dry and pleasantly warm.
-However, if whale watching in Samaná is on your list, aim for January to March.
-The summer months can bring rain, though the north coast around Samaná tends to stay drier in winter while the south enjoys its best weather.
-Avoid September and October if possible, as these are the most active months for hurricanes.
+The best time to visit is between December and April, when the weather is dry and pleasantly warm.
+If whale watching in Samaná is on your list, aim for January to March.
+Summer months can bring rain.
+The north coast stays drier in winter.
+The south enjoys its best weather then.
+Avoid September and October if possible: the most active months for hurricanes.

 Getting around the Dominican Republic

-Renting a car gives you the most flexibility, especially if you want to explore Samaná, the waterfalls and the countryside between cities.
+Renting a car gives you the most flexibility.
+Especially useful if you want to explore Samaná, the waterfalls and the countryside between cities.
 Book through Discover Cars for the best rates and a wide selection.
 Between major cities, shared minibuses called guaguas are an affordable and authentic option.
 Taxis and apps such as InDriver are also widely used in Santo Domingo and Punta Cana.

 Stay connected with a Saily eSIM

 Want to stay connected from the moment you land?
-With Saily you download an eSIM in minutes before you travel, so you can navigate, share your first photos and message everyone back home without hunting for a SIM card at the airport.
+With Saily you download an eSIM in minutes before you travel.
+Navigate, share photos and message everyone back home.
+No SIM card hunting at the airport.
 I use it on every trip.
 Order your Saily eSIM here and start your Dominican Republic trip stress-free.

 Is the Dominican Republic worth visiting?

 Absolutely, and especially beyond the all-inclusive bubble.
-The Dominican Republic has something for everyone: adventure, luxury, cultural depth, culinary surprises and nature that will genuinely take your breath away.
-Samaná and Santo Domingo were my personal favourites, though honestly every region offered something unexpected and wonderful.
+The Dominican Republic is one of the most diverse destinations in Latin America.
+Adventure, luxury, cultural depth, culinary surprises and nature.
+Samaná and Santo Domingo were my personal favourites.
+Every region offered something unexpected and wonderful.
 I left with a full memory card, sand in my shoes and a serious craving for another Piña Colada.
 That says it all.

 Do you need a visa for the Dominican Republic?